SirPepe/ornament/Readme.md

 }
 ```

-The Target-producing factory can be used to work around the fact that Ornament's
+The Target-producing factory can be used to access targets that depend on the
-decorators (which are actually decorator-producing functions) run when the
-*class declaration* is evaluated.
-At this point in time, the event targets we
-want to subscribe to may not yet be available.
-The Target-producing factory runs
-*after* the classes' constructor has finished and get called with its `this`
+element instance, such as the element's shadow root.
+The factory function gets
-set to the element instance.
-This makes (non-private) class fields available
+called each time an element initializes, with `this` set to the instance.
-for setting up event targets.

 ##### Options for `@subscribe()` for EventTarget

-- **`targetOrTargetFactory` (EventTarget)**: The event target (or event-target-returning function) to subscribe to
+- **`targetOrTargetFactory` (EventTarget | (this: T) => EventTarget)**: The event target (or event-target-returning function) to subscribe to
 - **`eventName` (string)**: The event name to listen to
 - **`predicate` (function, optional)**: If provided, controls whether or not the decorated method is called for a given event.
 Gets passed the event object and must return a boolean